About how to send context related data or other complex data to an external endpoint using Episerver Forms with valid JSON.

 Sometimes I see blobstorages growing at customers side.
 It can be the result of a job, or because the storage is used by a couple of developers or because Develop and Test are using the same storage.
 For all these cases I have created this small script.
 Which does easily create a clean new container for you.

 The CMS is not the only place where content is served from.
 A modern website does present content from different sources like; Video platforms, DAM systems, PIM systems or even other “content networks”.
 We do consult on a couple of integrations where we have the need to deliver from these kind of sources.
 Content Providers to the rescue.
-In this post I am going to share some challenges we have experienced down the road, especially in relation on the IdentityMappingService.
+In this post I am going to share some challenges we have experienced down the road, especially in relation to the IdentityMappingService.

 You will be surprised how many strategies are possible and what kind of decisions you can be made for handling languages.
 In this blog post I like to share some default strategies and thoughts about how to setup a multi-lingual / multi-country website.